Cardno Emerging Markets USA, Ltd. (Cardno)

 - Experience supporting indigenous communities through alternative livelihood development, building awareness of resource rights (including customary land tenure/use), and/or building linkages to ecosystem service markets;

-- Experience in project design and implementation, including financial management experience, such as budgeting; tracking, reporting and accounting; and also procurement;
+- Experience in project design and implementation, including financial management experience--such as budgeting; tracking, reporting and accounting--and procurement;

-- Experience managing projects and/or an office with culturally diverse teams and working with counterparts from other cultures;
+- Experience managing culturally diverse teams and working with counterparts from other cultures;

 - USAID experience and understanding of key USAID priorities preferred; and

 - Excellent oral and written English language communication skills.